vikasrkarjigi/model-selection-cv-bootstrap-aic/README.md

 This will run all the test cases and print the results for each dataset, including the Mean Squared Error (MSE) from cross-validation and bootstrapping, and the AIC score.

+### Conclusion
+If you have not heard of K-fold cross-validation and bootstrapping, you cannot overemphasize how valuable these techniques are when it comes to evaluating and selecting different machine learning models.
+These methods assist in giving reliable and impartial evaluation of how well a model or a system does and how preditably it shall generalize the new unseen data.
+K-fold cross-validation provides the guideline for every data disseminating its experiences to the training and testing phases, making the model to be fully overestimated and also underestimated.
+On the other hand, bootstrapping use resampling to assess the stability and accuracy of the model, it provides more insights of the model than the cross-validation.
+Both methods are free of restrictions and can be used together with virtually any datasets and models of analysis without any strict constraints.

+However as with any other tool these approaches are not without their weaknesses.
+They can be slow for large data sets, whereas for small data sets or data sets with unequal proportions the performance can deteriorate.
+Gladly, most of these issues can easily be solved by employment of techniques such as, use of stratified sampling, adjusting fold or sample sizes, or simply running the simulations for a higher number of iterations to improve the accuracy.
+K-fold cross validation and Bootstrapping comes very handy when applied in the right manners; For any one working on the Machine learning it is a potent weapon to have from model building perspective.